 Some people believe that iboga and voacanga are essentially interchangeable when it comes to their ability to help someone overcome addiction.

-Those who have used these plants together report that they work synergistically: the combined effects of both act on different parts of the brain to produce a more powerful result than either alone would achieve by itself.
+Those who have used these plants together report that they work synergistically: the combined effects of both act on different parts of the brain to produce a more powerful result than either alone would achieve.

 Some claim that combining these two plants can lead to even greater success at overcoming addiction than using them separately!